-4 It is important that the organiser is aware of the different roles and functions of security and stewarding personnel.
+6 It is important that the organiser is aware of the different roles and functions of security and stewarding personnel.
 The venue's Security Manager can advise on these.
 Compliance with SIA (Security Industry Authority, the regulatory body of the security industry) guidelines is a legal requirement for venues and organisers.

-5 During an event, Event Security Officers will be in contact with the venue's Control Room at all times and should be the first point of contact for all security issues.
+7 During an event, Event Security Officers will be in contact with the venue's Control Room at all times and should be the first point of contact for all security issues.
 If a major security concern should arise, then the venue's Event or Duty Manager should also be notified.
 Security Officers will all be fully briefed on the venue's emergency procedures and will assist in these circumstances.

-6 It may be possible for the organiser to use their own security staff at some venues.
+8 It may be possible for the organiser to use their own security staff at some venues.
 This should be discussed with the venue security team.

-7 Organisers are reminded not to leave their event offices unstaffed and unlocked at any point during the event.
+9 Organisers are reminded not to leave their event offices unstaffed and unlocked at any point during the event.

-Bag Searches/Profiling
+Bag Searches

-8 Bag search requirements should be discussed with the venue; they may be compulsory, depending on the prevailing security alert status.
-Organisers are advised to discuss 'profiling' with the event security team in order to reduce the number of bag searches required.
+10 Bag search requirements should be discussed with the venue; they may be compulsory, depending on the prevailing security alert status.